DrewDalmedo/vgc/README.md

 # VGC
-A video game collection organization web app, built in Sinatra.
+A video game collection organization web app, built with Sinatra.

 ## About
 VGC is a web app designed to help users organize their video game and video game console collections.
+They can create, view, update and delete both games and consoles.
+All data is persisted to a SQLite database.

+This web app uses Sinatra, a DSL for creating web apps.

 ## Usage
 Currently, there is only one way to use this app: you need to run a local development server.